-The Family Support Center is happy to offer FREE 24/7 crisis nursery care for any child ages 0-11 in three locations in the Salt Lake Valley (see scheduled closures below).
+The Family Support Center is happy to offer FREE 24/7 crisis nursery care for children ages 0-11 in three locations in the Salt Lake Valley (see scheduled closures below).
 Parents who are stressed, need a break, have an emergency arise, or have no one else to help take care of their children can leave their children safely in our care for up to 72 hours at a time at no charge.
 Please call one of our crisis nurseries to schedule an appointment.
 The numbers for specific locations are listed below and our 24/7 crisis nursery number is 801-967-4259.

 You must call to reserve a space for your child before every crisis nursery visit.

 You will need to fill out paperwork before your child's first visit.
 Please plan to arrive at least 40 minutes before their first scheduled drop-off time to fill out paperwork on-site.

 We have crisis nurseries in Sugar House, Midvale, and West Valley.